African Americans in San Francisco: Politics

 Cecil F. Poole in 1961 became the first African American to serve as a United States Attorney.
 He was also the first African American to serve as a Judge of the Northern District of California and the second African American to serve as a Judge of the Ninth Circuit.
 Terry Francois became the first African American on San Francisco's Board of Supervisor's in 1964.
-The 41st Mayor of San Francisco, Willie Brown, a Texas native who came to San Francisco to attend San Francisco State University, served two terms from January 8, 1996 to January 8, 2004, being the first Black person to hold that office.
+The 41st Mayor of San Francisco, Willie Brown, a Texas native who came to San Francisco to attend San Francisco State University, served two terms from January 8, 1996, to January 8, 2004, being the first Black person to hold that office.
 After the death of Ed Lee, the city's first Asian American mayor, on December 12, 2017, San Francisco-born London Breed took his place as the city's acting mayor.
 She was officially sworn as an official mayor on July 11, 2018, being San Francisco's first female African-American mayor.

 Culture

 Aside from their extensive contributions to San Francisco's musical history, African Americans have also added to the city's cultural life in literature, art, education, theater and media.

 Marcus Books was founded in 1960 as one of the country's first Black bookstores and became the oldest African American bookstore in the United States.
 It closed its San Francisco location in 2014 but has an office in Oakland and plans to reopen again at the African American Art and Culture Complex.

+From 1968 until 1979 the Bayviewer (Lennie's Bayviewer) magazine was published, a political and social magazine focused on the African American community in the San Francisco Bay Area.
+Bayviewer magazine collection can be found at Oakland Public Library in the African American Museum and Library at Oakland.

 The first university Black studies department in the United States was created at San Francisco State University in 1968, following a student strike.

 The St. John Coltrane African Orthodox Church, founded in 1971, continues to hold services in the Fillmore District.